Last updated 6th September 2023

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office on individual rights under the UK (GDPR).

-We have appropriate security measures in place to prevent personal information from being accidentally lost or used or accessed in an unauthorised way.
+We have appropriate security measures in place to prevent personal information from being accidentally lost or used or accessed in an unauthorized way.
 We limit access to your personal information to those who have a genuine business need to access it.
-Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
+Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.